demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-email-group-list

 ***
 List email groups.
-If a name is given, the command will return the information about the wanted email group.
+If a name is given, the command will return the information about the specified email group.

 #### Base Command